Xylobyte/transcendia/README.md

 The app typically uses ~80 MB of RAM and up to ~80% of a single CPU core, so it runs smoothly even while gaming.

-I'm working on even more optimizations for the next releases!
+I'm working on even more optimizations and functionalities for the next releases!

 ## Installation